-Community Care Programme: The children on this programme are severely impaired and because of the severity of their disabilities cannot attend local rehab centres.
-CCI provides outreach therapeutic services such as physiotherapy, massage and speech therapy to children in their own homes.
+- Dental Care Programme: There was no Irish Dental Team visit to Belarus in 2020 due to the COVID-19 Pandemic and travel restrictions. - Community Care Programme: The children on this programme are severely impaired and because of the severity of their disabilities cannot attend local rehab centres.
+CCI provides outreach therapeutic services such as physiotherapy, massage, and speech therapy to children in their own homes.
 It also provides food and medication to the children and their families.
-In 2019 we had 50 children and families that are being serviced by our medical staff in Minsk and Gomel.
+In 2020 we had 50 children and families that are being serviced by CCI's medical staff in Minsk and Gomel.
+PPE was provided to staff in this programme to allow the home visits to continue safely.